 Senior Director, Environment Sustainability, oversees enterprise-wide environmental programs

 Working across business units and functional areas, Kathy leads the development of environmental initiatives that drive operational excellence, employee engagement, and client and customer satisfaction.
 Through recent animal welfare commitments, on-going external stakeholder engagement, and ARAMARK’s innovative Sustainability Internship Program, in partnership with the Student Conservation Association, Kathy directs ARAMARK’s overall commitment to environmental sustainability.
 Kathy has a Master’s Degree in Urban and Environmental Planning from the University of Virginia’s (UVA) School of Architecture; worked at the University's Office of the Architect, managing UVA’s first Sustainability Assessment Report; and previously worked at the National Wildlife Federation, American Rivers, and the Kenai National Wildlife Refuge in Alaska.

-Global Director of Sustainability
+Global Director of Agricultural Development